Vancouver: Geography

 Located on the Burrard Peninsula, Vancouver lies between Burrard Inlet to the north and the Fraser River to the south.
 The Strait of Georgia, to the west, is shielded from the Pacific Ocean by Vancouver Island.
-The city has an area of 115.18 km2, including both flat and hilly ground and is in the Pacific Time Zone (UTC−8) and the Pacific Maritime Ecozone.
+The city has an area of 115.18 km2, including both flat and hilly ground; it is within the Pacific Maritime Ecozone.

 Until the city's naming in 1885, "Vancouver" referred to Vancouver Island, and it remains a common misconception that the city is located on the island.
 The island and the city are both named after Royal Navy Captain George Vancouver (as is the city of Vancouver, Washington, in the United States).

 Vancouver has one of the largest urban parks in North America, Stanley Park, which covers 404.9 ha.
 The North Shore Mountains dominate the cityscape, and on a clear day, scenic vistas include the snow-capped volcano Mount Baker in the state of Washington to the southeast, Vancouver Island across the Strait of Georgia to the west and southwest, and Bowen Island to the northwest.